 Leslie Dallas completed her teacher training May of 2009.
 She studied with Silvia Mordini from Total Body Yoga, Mundelein.
 “Stepping onto the mat was like coming home.
 Yoga became my own personal time for emotional and physical well-being.
 I found that through Yoga my body and spirit were transformed helping me to become more dedicated to living my life fully and in the present.
 My teaching style is Vinyasa Flow which I mix with the loving, heart based practice of Anusara Yoga, and the strength based practice of Ashtanga Yoga.
 My classes tend to be upbeat but serious, fun yet challenging.
 My goal is to touch everyone with the freedom, fun, power and sweetness of Yoga.”
-She teaches Vinyasa Yoga on Tuesday, Thursday at 9 a.m. and alternates on Sunday mornings at 9:30 a.m.
+Leslie teaches Vinyasa Yoga on Tuesday, Thursday at 9 a.m. and alternates on Sunday mornings at 9:30 a.m.
+She is also co-leads The Yoga Lounge Retreats with Cara.

 Jon Uidl recently completed his 500-hour training at Moksha Yoga Center, Chicago, studying with Daren Friesen, Kim Wilcox and Rich Logan and continues to study with master teachers Gabriel Halpern and Tias Little.
-He teaches All-level Yoga on Tuesdays at 5:30 p.m. and Tight Guy Yoga at 7 p.m. and alternates Level 2-3 Vinyasa with Leslie on Sundays at 9:30 a.m and monthly Yin Yoga with Laura on the first Friday of each month.
-Jon also assists in our 200-hour Teacher Training program.
+He teaches All-level Yoga on Tuesdays at 5:30 p.m. and Tight Guy Yoga at 7 p.m., Beginning Yoga on Thursdays at 7 p.m. and alternates Level 2-3 class on Sundays at 9:30 a.m.
+He also teaches monthly Yin Yoga on the first Friday of each month and assists in our 200-hour Teacher Training program.

 Nancy Loessl is a RYT-200 whose love of yoga began when she started taking classes as cross training to running.
 Nancy was very quickly “addicted” to yoga and wanted to learn more, so she enrolled in the teacher training program at the Himalayan Yoga and Meditation Center, Palatine.
 Her training is based on traditional Hatha yoga as founded by Swami Rama in the Himalayas in India.
 Nancy completed her 200-hour certification in September 2011.
 She enjoys teaching all-level classes giving options to make it just right for each student.
 Nancy teaches All-Level 1-2 on Saturdays at 9 a.m. and mentors our Teacher Training program.